nylas/nylas-ruby/README.md

 messages = namespace.messages.where(:to => 'ben@nylas.com`).all
 ```

-The `where` method accepts a hash of filters, as documented in the [Inbox Filters Documentation](https://www.nylas.com/docs/api#filters).
+The `where` method accepts a hash of filters, as documented in the [Filters Documentation](https://www.nylas.com/docs/api#filters).

 ### Getting the raw contents of a message